Welcome to the Churchwardens’ page of the Newcastle Diocesan website.

 Valuable items should be properly listed, valued, insured and photographed.
 This information should be in a different safe place from the valuables themselves.

 There is a legal framework covering permission to carry out repairs or alterations to church fabric and furnishings (the Faculty Jurisdiction Rules).
 New rules are in force from 1st January 2016 which are intended to simplify the system and widen the scope of works that can be carried out without a faculty.
 Proposed work will be now classified as either being on the “A list”, “B List” or requiring a Faculty.
-For further information on the new rules, please see the Archdeacons' Briefing here.

 The "A list" replaces the old de minimis list.